nicksavarese/allora-ios/README.md

 3. Change the API URL in the `sendAPIRequest` function to match your API endpoint.
 4. Update the Development Team and Bundle Identifier for each target to match your Apple Developer account details:

-_You will need to replace “API_URL” and “API_PORT” with your API URL and PORT details to the KeyboardViewController.swift file on line 130._
+_You will need to replace "TEXT_GENERATION_HOST_NAME" and “PORT_NUMBER” with your API URL and PORT details to the KeyboardViewController.swift file on line 87._

+The app requires an HTTPS / secure API URL to properly send and receive data.
+If you need to run with a local IP (192.168.1.xxx, etc.) you will need to update your App Transport Security settings to allow local network connections and arbitrary loads.
+You should review any change in application or device security protocols thoroughly before making changes.

 _Before building, be sure to add your Apple Developer details so you can sign the app properly._